Home Compare NDA.DE vs WCC

 Aurubis vs WESCO International: Which Stock Looks Stronger in 2026?

-Aurubis holds the cleaner structural position, with the lead spread across profitability and growth.
+Aurubis holds the cleaner structural position, with growth as the main driver and valuation adding further support.
 WESCO International does not offset that deficit through any equally strong structural edge elsewhere.
 The market setup is broadly comparable for both — no clear directional signal from price behavior.
 The market is not adding a decisive signal either way — the structural read carries the weight.

-The clearest separation starts in profitability, but growth adds another real layer to the result.
+This is not just a one-metric split: both growth and valuation materially support the lead.
 The overall score gap is 20 points in favour of Aurubis AG.

 Trajectory Similarity